 Along with all the controls and buttons you’ll surely notice the nice 4.5 inch LCD screen implanted into the middle of the interface.
 This screen brings a definite sense of luxury to this digital piano, and with its monochrome color is easy to see and navigate.

-Below, take a look at some of the best selling upright digital pianos that are on sale on Amazon:
+Below, take a look at some of the best selling digital pianos that are on sale online:

 Yamaha Arius YDP-V240 Features

 This Arius has Yamaha’s Graded Hammer Standard (GHS) technology which features the wonderful hammer action which you would find in actual pianos.
 This is the keybed you’ll find in a lot of Yamaha’s higher end products, and the YDP-V240 puts it to good use.
 It’s not as strong as what you may find in some of the Clavinovas, but it’s still pretty comparable and I thought it played beautifully.
 Some people complain about GHS being noisy at times, but I didn’t experience any of this.

 The V240 also has Yamaha’s Advanced Wave Memory Stereo Sampling technology, which takes three different layers of exquisite grand piano samples and utilizes the technology to match it exactly with the response of your fingers.
 Whether you’re playing pianissimo or fortissimo, Yamaha’s AWM system allows the machine to keep up with you and produce an amazing sound.

 Once you start playing around with the sounds on this machine, you really begin to understand what sets some of these console digital pianos apart.
 Many of the digital and stage pianos I’ve experienced come with a very limited set of sounds, some even having as low as only eight sounds.
 Not so with the YDP-V240.
 This bad boy has over 500 instrument, synth, and drums sounds, so even if it seems like you’re sitting behind a big clunky machine you have a world of options at your disposal.